TV and copyright licences

 If you have a TV in public areas, such as a bar or breakfast room, which has the sound turned on, you will also need TheMusicLicence from PPL PRS Ltd.

 Copyright licences for music

-The Copyright, Designs and Patents Act 1988 states that any use of copyrighted music in public is possible only with the permission of the person who holds the copyright to each song being played.
-Of course, such a situation is completely impractical and PPL PRS has been formed to help you meet your legal obligations.
-Youcan apply to them for a single licence rather than having to contact each individual copyright owner – see Obtaining a licence below.
+The Copyright, Designs and Patents Act 1988 states that any use of copyrighted music in public is possible only with the permission of the person who holds the copyright to the music being played.

-- If you have a B&B or guesthouse that has three guest bedrooms or less and:
+- you have a B&B or guesthouse that has three guest bedrooms or less and,

-- If you operate only one self-catering property and that property has three guest bedrooms or less.
+- you operate only one self-catering unit and that unit has three guest bedrooms or less.

 Is a licence required for copyrighted music in customers' rooms?

 Yes: a licence is required where music can be played in guests’ rooms via TVs, radios and other devices.